Writer Photo

 This is the most preferred of the travel routes for Kerala as you get to experience a wide variety of what the area has to offer.
 The area is rich with European heritage combined with local Indian delights, particularly in Kochi.

-You must visit the vast green tea plantations of Munnar, go hiking along the dense forest of Thekkady and relax and enjoy the sunset on a canoe along the backwaters in Alleppey or Kumarakom.
+You must visit the vast green tea plantations of Munnar, go hiking along the dense forest of Thekkady, and relax and enjoy the sunset on a canoe along the backwaters in Alleppey or Kumarakom.

-On average, it will take you 3.5 hour’s drive between towns, without traffic.
-If you would prefer a slower paced trip, choose between Munnar and Thekkady and spend a day more in each town.
+On average, it will take you 3.5 hours’ drive between towns, without traffic.
+If you would prefer a slower-paced trip, choose between Munnar and Thekkady and spend a day more in each town.

 Discover More: Perfect Time to Visit Kerala

-Worthwhile visit to Kerala Scenic mountains of Munnar
+Four travel routes for Kerala Scenic mountains of Munnar

 Here is a list of suggested things to do in these regions.